Bayes correlated equilibria, no-regret dynamics in Bayesian games, and the price of anarchy: Proofs for untruthful swap regret minimization

 which yields an upper bound on $R^T_\calQ = \max_{Q \in \calQ} \sum_{t = 1}^T \langle Q, U^t \rangle - \sum_{t = 1}^T \langle Q^t, U^t \rangle$. \end{proof}

 To obtain an upper bound on untruthful swap regret, we use the following upper bounds for external regret minimization.
-These algorithms are based on the multiplicative weights, and their output is always a positive vector. \begin{theorem}[{\citep[Theorem 2.2]{PLG}}] For an online learning problem with rewards in $[0,1]$, there exists an algorithm such that its external regret is bounded above by $\sqrt{\frac{1}{2} T \log d}$, where $d$ is the number of possible decisions. \end{theorem} \begin{theorem}[{\citep[Theorem 4.6.3]{CFHHSW97}}] For an online learning problem with rewards in $[0,1]$, there exists an algorithm such that its external regret is bounded above by $6 \sqrt{u^* \log d} + 2 \log d$, where $d$ is the number of possible decisions and $u^*$ is the sum of rewards for an optimal fixed decision over $T$ rounds. \footnote{For simplicity, the constants are not optimized.
-We can instead use an algorithm with adaptive step size proposed by \citet{ACG02}.} \end{theorem}
+These algorithms are based on the multiplicative weights, and their output is always a positive vector. \begin{theorem}[{\citep*[Theorem 2.2]{PLG}}] For an online learning problem with rewards in $[0,1]$, there exists an algorithm such that its external regret is bounded above by $\sqrt{\frac{1}{2} T \log d}$, where $d$ is the number of possible decisions and $T$ is the number of rounds. \end{theorem}

-These three-step reduction yields the algorithm described in \Cref{alg:untruthful}.
-Finally, we obtain an upper bound on untruthful swap regret as follows. \begin{theorem} The untruthful swap regret of \Cref{alg:untruthful} is bounded as